What YOU Can Do To Help!

 A ticket purchased to a dolphin show buys blood in Taiji

-The captive dolphin entertainment industry makes a lot of money from dolphin suffering and death.
+The captive dolphin entertainment industry profits from dolphin suffering and death.
 The way to shut them down is to take the profit out of their operations.
-By ending the demand for their shows, we can sink them economically.
+In order to stop Taiji’s hunting boats, we must sink the captive dolphin industry economically.

-Do not support these entertainment venues.
+Do not support any aquariums, marine parks or other facilities that hold dolphins and/or whales captive.
 Terminate your season passes.
-Encourage your friends and family to stay away from them.
+Encourage your friends and family to stay away from these businesses.
 Do not include them in your holiday packages or cruises.
-Contact the parks and let them know how you feel about dolphins kept in captivity.
+Contact the parks and let them know how you feel about dolphins being kept in captivity.
 Educate others on the link between the captive dolphin industry and the Taiji dolphin slaughter.
-Do not participate in captive dolphin programs like “swimming with the dolphins”
+Do not participate in captive dolphin programs like “swimming with the dolphins.”

-The Ceta-Base "Phinventory" is a list of captive dolphins world wide.
+The Ceta-Base "Phinventory" is a listing of captive dolphins world wide.

 Spread the Word

-Follow Operation Henkaku on social media and share with your friends and family.
-Ask them to help us end this atrocity.
+Follow news from the Cove Guardians on social media and SHARE with your friends and family.
+Ask them to help Sea Shepherd end this atrocity!

 Contact the Authorities